scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 You shoot a chilling beam at up to 3 creatures in range.
-Make a spellcasting roll against the creatures Stamina.
+Make a spellcasting roll against the creatures stamina.
 On success, the target takes 1 wound die in cold damage and gains Slow 1, or Slow 2 on a critical.

 Add an enhanced die for every level above 1st.